UMD-CSEC/UMDCTF-2024-Challenges/misc/i-love-shapes-and-colors/README.md

 # i-love-shapes-and-colors

-in order to bypass censorship, paul atreides has come up with a video form of aes. password is `muaddib`
+in order to bypass censorship, paul atreides stole some dude's video form of aes. the logic is simple: combine AES encryption with a 256-bit key and geometric shapes in a video. password is `muaddib`

 ## Build Instructions